aapoalas/denonomicon/static/contents/types/pointers.md

 };
 ```

-Looks simple enough: A buffer containing two 32 bit numbers is created and a
+Looks simple enough: A buffer containing two 32-bit numbers is created and a
-pointer number referencing said buffer is then created from that.
+pointer object referencing said buffer is then created from that.
 The
-`callWithStaticBuffer` function then uses the pointer number when calling an FFI
+`callWithStaticBuffer` function then uses the pointer object when calling an FFI
 symbol.
 There seems to be no direct issue with any of this, and that is not true
 at all.